+This project is funded by UK International Development.
 The content of this publication does not represent the official policy or strategy of the UK government.

-This CABI working paper has been peer-reviewed by experts at CABI and other organizations.
+This CABI working paper has been produced by the One Health Hub and peer-reviewed by experts at CABI and other organizations.
+It may be referred to as: